 - United States Military Academy – Army West Point, NY

 - United States Naval Academy – Navy and Marine Corps Annapolis, MD

 - United States Coast Guard Academy New London, CT

 - United State Merchant Marine Academy King Point, Long Island, NY

 - United State Air Force Academy Colorado Springs, CO

 ROTC programs provide officer training for students during college, which could potentially be in exchange for scholarship money.
 In return, the students commit to serving for a set period of time after graduation.
 ROTC programs are offered at many schools and allow the student to have a traditional college experience while preparing for his or her future as an officer.
 Please use the link below to begin your research:

-Before choosing a Service branch, a potential recruit has to meet the Military's basic entrance requirements (Each Service has different requirements, but some apply to the Military as a whole).
+Before choosing a Service branch, a potential recruit has to meet the Military's basic entrance requirements (each Service has different requirements, but some apply to the Military as a whole).
 They include factors such as age, education level, physical condition, and United States citizenship status.
-Please use the links below to begin your research:
+Use the links below to begin your research: